 On the other hand, how would your client feel if you can save his 3.5 years?
 You can advise him that this particular art unit, on average, takes 4.5 years for a decision, and paying $4,000 for 12-month consideration may be the best investment that can be made or at least can be an option.

 Having such information at your disposal can help you stand apart from the crowd.
 It helps constitute a great client experience.
-In few scenarios, you may have additional information that you could suggest to your client to formulate a better strategy.
+In a few scenarios, you may have additional information that you could suggest to your client to formulate a better strategy.
 For instance, if you have a series C investment coming up, it might be a good idea to spend the extra money and get that patent granted.
 After all, patent portfolios have a significant impact on the valuation of companies.
-Did you not know?
-Well, don’t worry.
-We have covered the subject in detail in this piece – How Patents impact Valuation of a company?

 You might be wondering – How could I get my hands on information like Which Art Unit takes how much time to grant, whether opting for Track 1 is a good option or not, et cetera.
 Let me tell you how.

 Patent prosecution consists of hundreds of critical decisions like what office actions to take, what arguments to make, and which claims to amend.
-We can help you in the process.
+We can help you with the process.